Quick Reference

 How Rates Are Calculated

 Each rate equals the 10-year Treasury note yield from the May auction plus a fixed statutory margin, subject to a statutory cap.
+Congress sets these margins in law — they do not change annually.

 Loan TypeTreasury Yield+ Margin= RateStatutory Cap